 So you’ve made it to the base of Burgess Falls!
 What you can expect?

 Burgess Falls is a 136-foot waterfall nestled in Burgess Falls State Park.
 While any visitor can view the falls from above – along with the three other smaller ones inside the state park – the only base access to Burgess Falls is via paddle.
 There is no hiking trail or land access.

 Its flow volume will vary based on the current weather and recent rain activity.
 Warmer, sunnier days in the middle of summer might cause the waterfall to produce less of a flow than a spring morning following significant rainfall, which would cause the water to rush in torrents.
 No matter which season you go, or how little or much it rains, you’ll see a magnificent waterfall year-round!

 Anyone who paddles to Burgess Falls can choose to swim at the base of the falls and even climb the slippery rocks tucked behind the waterfall.
 Get the ultimate refreshing shower by standing underneath the rushing curtain and drenching your skin in the endlessly flowing water.

 Take caution as the currents underneath the falls can be swift, the weight of the falls can be crushing, and the rocks underneath and behind the falls are extremely slippery.
 It’s advised to wear a life jacket when swimming, especially when the water level is high.

-When to Visit Burgess Falls
+When to Kayak to Burgess Falls

-We launched around 9:30 AM, and there were only a few other vehicles and trailers in the parking lot.
+We launched on a late-September day around 9:30 AM, and there were only a few other vehicles and trailers in the parking lot.
 Most were fishermen, and two or three of them were drawing their boats out of the water.
 Other than a tour that showed up as we were launching, we were alone.
 Since we paddled faster than the tour, we paddled the two miles in silence, and we arrived at the falls before the tour group did, so we got to relish in the solitude for a solid twenty minutes.